Pronkle/hackathon-2024/README.md

 # Hackathon 2024 -- Flex Ed

+An adaptive learning app with the mission of bringing, fair, free, and personal education to all.

+Tech Stack:
+- ReactJS
+- JS
+- HTML
+- CSS
-Tech Stack - ReactJS, CSS, GSAP
+- GSAP

 Our Team:
 - Dev Team: Alan Ji and Allen Guo
 - Graphic-Design: Kennedy Jefferson